 The real strength of this work lies in the performers themselves.
 Brennan Richardson as Donald Trump Jr. has a great blend of neediness and deep covetousness which gives credence to his whole “bitter-overlooked-oldest-son” motive.
 Hillary Clinton, played by Erika Seguin, is both hyper-restrained and robotic and makes for a hilarious turn of events when she eventually “breaks” character and sucks face with Mike Pence, played by Jon Dickey with an excellent deadpan.
 Last, but certainly not least, is Leslie Cserepy who plays the titular character Donald Trump.
 I was apprehensive going in to the performance that we were going to see an impression of Alec Baldwin doing Trump.
 It turns out my worries were needless because Cserepy really knocked it out of the park.
 His performance was so funny, yet nuanced in a way that in every single moment and in every single reaction he was fully embodying the character.

 I will say that there were some aspects to this piece that could use some polishing.
 Some of the costumes could use a bit more attention to detail to really make them pop on stage.
-For example, Hillary’s wig was a bit of a mess and one of her blazers was missing buttons; and Colonel Sanders was lacking the iconic string bow tie and black browline frames.
+For example, Hillary’s wig was a bit of a mess and one of her blazers was missing buttons; and one character, who shall remain nameless for spoilers-sake, was lacking their iconic string bow tie and black browline frames.
 Also, there are moments when the staging feels a bit crowded with so many characters on stage at one time.
 Granted this might be because of the rather tight playing space and having to be constantly aware of the servers who are coming and going with food and drinks; however, since I was reviewing the very last performance of this production’s run I feel that they could have found more effective solutions to these issues such as incorporating some of the characters into the audience space.

 Dinner theatre can seem inaccessible to some because of the higher ticket prices which more often than not are accompanied by a full meal service with drinks and the gratuity as additional expenses.
 QN Theatre makes this experience a trifle more accessible by bringing their work to the pub scene which encourages a much more casual vibe with shareable plates and daily drink specials.
 Hosted by Hooley’s Pub on Elgin St., the audience was mostly seated at the two large rectangular tables, with a few booths and tables scattered around the back of the space, facing one another where we were invited to get to know one another in between breaks to discuss our theories and hunches.
 While admission was still $30 for patrons at the door (there was a cheaper option available if you purchased your tickets in advance), I enjoyed the fact that you weren’t locked into eating an entire three-course meal and could, in fact, split on some nachos with some friends were you looking to stay on a bit of a budget.